Mr. Hisayoshi Kadowaki

-Cesar is an active member of the Shiba Club Of Great Britain and is also top Shiba kennel in the U.K. In addition, his outstanding Chihuahua male, Multiple Champion Suvikasteen Rollo, handled by Peter Green in the U.S. is an International and multiple Specialty winner.
+Cesar is an active member of the Shiba Club Of Great Britain and is also top Shiba kennel in the U.K. His outstanding Chihuahua male, Multiple Champion Suvikasteen Rollo, handled by Peter Green in the U.S., is an International and multiple Specialty winner.
 In March of 2000, Cesar took the little dog home following a very successful campaign in the States.
 He laughs with pride and says "Rollo is making babies in Japan.
 He very good at that, never misses."

 Asked to name his favorite show, he replied without hesitation "Always, the World Show.
 It is borderless and I want to know good dogs and which breeder, which country.
 That is the best place to learn.
 Also Crufts in England and Westminster in United States."
 He will be in Milan in June of 2000 and Portugal the following year.

 Curious about his priorities as a judge and how they might differ from those of judges in Europe, Latin America, or the U.S., TheDogPlace asked the age-old question: What do you look at first, when you are looking at your lineup of dogs?